 Applications for the Fall 2018 admissions cycle will have a firm deadline of October 2, 2017.

 Please submit all application materials through PTCAS at www.ptcas.org.

 Applicant Review Process

-Prior to being submitted to the Admissions Committee, all courses and grades entered by the applicant will be verified by the DPT Program Admissions Coordinator.
-In addition, the DPT Program Admissions Coordinator will verify that the applicant has completed all of the required prerequisite coursework and note outstanding courses, if any.
+Prior to being submitted to the Admissions Committee, all courses and grades entered by the applicant will be verified by the DPT Program Admissions Director.
+In addition, the DPT Program Admissions Director will verify that the applicant has completed all of the required prerequisite coursework and note outstanding courses, if any.
 Once the application has been verified, the information will be forwarded to the DPT Program Admissions Committee for the initial phase of the admissions process.

 The initial phase (Phase I) of the admissions process is designed to insure that students enrolled in the DPT Program possess the academic credentials to successfully complete the program of study.
 A number of criteria are used during this phase of the admissions process to score the applicants.
 The Admissions Committee will use the following criteria: